pantheon-systems/rpmbuild-tika/README.md

 ## Picking Tika versions

 To specify Tika versions to include, simply edit VERSIONS.txt.
-Each entry in VERSIONS.txt should contain the Tika version to build.
+Each entry in VERSIONS.txt should contain the Tika version to build and the SHA512 hash of the download, separated by a `:`.

+The latest available version of Tika and its SHA512 hash can be found on the [Apache Tika Downloads page](https://tika.apache.org/download.html).
+Be sure to copy the SHA512 hash for the tika-app.jar.

 ## Building locally